Abraham-Felix/Abraham-Felix/README.md

 - 🌱 I’m currently working with JS, Vue.js 3, Nuxt3, Ruby on Rails, Ember.js...
 - 💞️ I’m looking to collaborate on Opensource Projects or Educational.
 PS: "And making some 💰😊 "
 - 📫 How to reach me mexdevservice@gmail.com & apesyntax@gmail.com
-- 😎 Other Projects: Fintech Horizons, Mexdev, Vuelang, Secure Disruptions, Casita del arbol
+- 😎 Other Projects: Fintech Horizons, Mexdev, Dealfunnel , Secure Disruptions, Casita del arbol

 <!---
 Abraham-Felix/Abraham-Felix is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.